RadsammyT/artifactsmmo-lua/cliClient/artilua-docs.md

 ### `arti:post(path: string, param: table) -> table`
 Sends a POST request to the CLI server with the specified path and parameters.
 A special key is added, "status", which is the HTTP return code.

+### `arti.sleep(seconds: number)`
+Halts execution of script for the specified number of seconds.
+It will sleep accurately up to the milliseconds of the number specified.

 ## `json` - simple json parsing/stringify library
 A pure-Lua json library I yoinked from [this github gist](https://gist.github.com/tylerneylon/59f4bcf316be525b30ab) by tylerneylon on Github.